Particles, Hadrons, Energy, Nuclei, Instrumentation, Imaging, Cosmos et Simulation (PHENIICS)

 The council meets at least 3 times a year and discuss about the strategy of the doctoral school.

 The council members may be found in the document below.

 - The annual PHENIICS Fest, a conference organized by PHENIICS students for PHENIICS students.
 Everyone is invited to attend and contribute through posters and talks.
-This year's event will be held May 28 and 29th 2020, at the Linear Accelerator Laboratory on the campus of Paris-Sud.
-The website for this year's event may be found here (updated soon).
+This year's event will be held the 11th and 12th May 2023, at the Laboratory of the physics of the two infinities Irène Joliot-Curie.
+The website for this year's event may be found here (The PHENIICS Fest 2023 website will be update soon).